ErikaVasNormandy/ErikaVasNormandy/README.md

 - 👋 Hi, I’m @ErikaVasNormandy
 - 👀 I’m interested in ...
 NASA, Illustration, Character Design, and Engineering
 - 🌱 I’m currently learning ...
+Practical Security
 - 💞️ I’m looking to collaborate on ...
 Webcomics, maybe a game, maybe some technical illustrations
 - 📫 How to reach me ...